TikTok Marketing, Should You Try it?

 Bytedance retained the branding and name of Douyin in China, while relaunching Musical.ly to the rest of the world as TikTok.

-Despite TikTok’s history, it’s a different platform to the aforementioned Muscial.ly and offers a much broader range of functionality for its users.
+Despite TikTok’s history, it’s a different platform to the aforementioned Muscial.ly and offers users a much broader range of functionality.

 Why Should You Start Thinking About TikTok Marketing?